 Nutrition, Food and Hydration: Again, this is a gravel adventure ride event.
 We will offer very limited support to participants out on the event routes.
 Please come prepared to be self sufficient and 100% responsible for yourself out on all routes.
 There will be limited conveniences and almost no source of hydration or nutrition along each route with the exception of a few convenience stores and small cafes in the towns of Valley Mills, Clifton, and Meridian.

-Course Markings: This is an “Gravel Adventure Ride event so please use the course cue sheets provided you at registration.
-The race course will be very lightly marked with colored flagging tape and a few arrows painted on roadways at key turn intersections.
+Course Markings: This is an “Gravel Adventure Race and Pursuit Ride event so please follow the marked race course.
+All courses will be marked with IMC Event signs and turn arrows or painted marking on roadways at key turn intersections.
 The gravel county roads along each course are marked with designated signs with most roads having County Road Numbers marking them.
-Please be aware some road signs may be missing so please utilize and rely upon the cue sheets provided you at the ride meeting.
-Each participant will be provided with a route cue sheet at registration for the route they have registered for in this event.
-The cue sheet will provide mileages, route location, and directions.
+Please be aware some road signs may be missing so please utilize and rely upon the course signs and turn arrows.
 We highly recommend using a cycling computer or a Garmin GPS or similar unit.
 You will able to download each of the course routes from our Iceman's Challenge website on the Maps Page.
-These will be posted and available beginning Monday, November 27, 2017.
+These will be posted and available beginning Monday, November 26, 2018.